flub78/multitenant/doc/development/filtering.md

 One possible implementation is to just clear the selection form on "display all" click.
 However by doing that the selection is not persistent if another page is visited.
 Is it an issue ?

+I like a lot the dynamic search of datatable where the selection is dynamic.

 ## Initial implementation

 I'd like to: